pritesha/angular-typed-reactive-form/README.md

 The reactive forms is based on  [Typed-Reactive-forms](https://ruanbeukes.net/angular-typesafe-reactive-forms/).

-This solutions adds intellisense, type check and binding to FormControl in reactive forms making them strogly typed.
+This solutions adds intellisense, type check and binding to FormControl in reactive forms making them strongly typed.